Clinical Data for the PKA Micro-Needle Technology

 To compare the efficiency of PKA Micro-Needle based intra-dermal & epidermal drug delivery system with subcutaneous injection dose of human insulin after a standard breakfast meal in subjects with Type-1 Diabetes.
-We used Ely-Lilly’s Rapid Acting Humalog insulin drug for the trial.
+We used Ely-Lilly’s Rapid Acting Humalog insulin drug.

 (20 male or female volunteers with Type-1 Diabetes)